 Spinach pancakes are an easy way to get greens in first thing in the morning.
-With no refined sugar and whole grains, you’re going to want these every day.
-Picky eaters won’t even notice that these funny looking pancakes are actually good for them.
-Top with fresh fruit and a drizzle of maple syrup and you’ve got a great, well rounded morning meal to start the day.
+With no refined sugar and packed full of whole grains, you’re going to want these every day.
+Top these green pancakes with fresh fruit and a drizzle of maple syrup and you’ve got a great, well rounded morning meal to start the day.

 Almost every Sunday in our house is “Pancake Sunday.”
-Alex is off, so there are no alarms to wake us up, and inevitably the boys still wake up early.
-So, the boys and I tiptoe into the kitchen and make pancakes while Alex sleeps in a bit.
+Alex is off, so there are no alarms to wake us up.
+But, inevitably the boys still wake up early.
+The boys and I tiptoe into the kitchen and make pancakes while Alex sleeps in a bit.

 Of course, I brew a pot of coffee as soon as humanly possible.